-The only exception to this would be if you committed fraud in your personal injury case.
+The only exception would be if you committed fraud in your personal injury case.

 Apply for a Pre-Settlement Loan Today

 At High Rise Financial, we make applying for a pre-settlement loan fast and easy.
 Once you’re approved, we can deposit the funds into your account within 24-48 hours.
-We offer up to $1million for each settlement, giving you a substantial source of funds to draw from over the course of your legal fight.
+We offer up to $1 million for each settlement, giving you a substantial source of funds to draw from throughout your legal fight.

-If this sounds right for you, fill out the form on the Apply Now page to get started.
+If this sounds right to you, apply for legal funding now by filling out our online form.
 We serve customers across the United States and cover a wide variety of personal injury and employment cases.
-If you’re waiting on a settlement of any kind, it’s likely that you qualify with us, and we’re eager to help you in your case.